robmuh/robmuh.github.com/_posts/2014-10-03-python-in-browser.markdown

 ### Java

-Java, not to be confused with JavaScript of course, is another big language used in education and for good reason, it's ubiquity outweighs it's warts as the first *heavy* language you should learn, but not as a first language.
+Java, not to be confused with JavaScript of course, is another big language used in education and for good reason, its ubiquity outweighs its warts as the first *heavy* language you should learn, but not as a first language.
 It is currently the language of the AP Computer Science exam and the main secondary language taught at MIT (after Python).
 Java is the *only* language most new students know by name when they enroll